practicalli/spacemacs/improving-code/idiomatic-code-checking.md

   (if (not (some nil? [item source])) (hashers/check item source) false)
 ```

-Kibit will scan your code and check it against idoimatic code patterns (using `core.logic`) and recommend how to simplify and reduce your code complexity.
+Kibit will scan your code and check it against idiomatic code patterns (using `core.logic`) and recommend how to simplify and reduce your code complexity.

 The output excerpt shows two different suggestions: Simplifying an `if` to a `when` and condensing an `if` and `not` to an `if-not`.